Wedding Photography: How to Stay Calm Under Pressure

 Take bottled water with you and keep hydrated through the day, pop one in the side pouch of your camera bag if there’s space and then you can take it out to have regular sips.

 Have a snack with you, you can’t run on empty.
-When everybody sits down to eat a meal, that’s usually quite a gap where nothing’s going on and it’s a good to have some food and maybe backup your images to a laptop while you eat.
+When everybody sits down to a meal, that’s usually quite a big gap where nothing’s going on and it’s a good time to have some food and maybe backup your images to a laptop while you eat.
 Having images in more than one place is much safer than relying on your camera’s memory card alone, so make a backup when you can and remember to do it as soon as you get home – even if you’re exhausted.

 Summary